Brettzim/NLP_Capstone/README.md

 By using different machine learning techniques, I am capable of interpreting how a Tweet should be perceived by the reader during a live event like a hurricane

-## Business Problem
+## Use Case

 This model may be used by individuals stuck in a natural disaster that wants to get live updates in the area.

 ## The Data

-The Twitter dataset is from HumAID, which consists of around 15000 annotated tweets that has been collected during four major hurricanes: Harvey, Irma, Matthew, and Maria.
+The Twitter dataset is from [HumAID](https://crisisnlp.qcri.org/humaid_dataset.html), which consists of around 15000 annotated tweets that has been collected during four major hurricanes: Harvey, Irma, Matthew, and Maria.
 The dataframe contains three columns

 * tweet_id – a unique identifier for the poster of the Tweet
 * tweet_text – The Actual Tweet itself